wwivbbs/docs/wwwivedit.md

 BBS: [3] 0=None, 1=WWIV
 ```

-After you edit file from the command prompt run `C:\WWIV\WWIVEDIT\WWIVEDT -F` which compiles the changes.
+After you edit file from the command prompt run `C:\WWIV\WWIVEDIT\WWIVEDIT -F` which compiles the changes.

 ### Installing WWIVEdit on Linux